 What can we learn from the Qing Dynasty for the tech revolution...

-Manufacturing With a technological revolution taking place, Alan Mak MP argues that Government should seize the opportunity to reassert its status as a global trading nation.
+Industrial Strategy With a technological revolution taking place, Alan Mak MP argues that Government should seize the opportunity to reassert its status as a global trading nation.

 Under the Qing Dynasty in the late eighteenth century, China was the world’s greatest economy, and had been for most of recorded history.
 With the world’s largest population, and a proud history of scientific success - from inventing paper and porcelain to fireworks and the compass - China had not yet been forced into the competitive race for innovation that is so important to the prosperity of modern economies.

 However, new technologies and innovative business models were emerging in Western Europe that would soon break the link between the productive capacity of an economy and the size of its population.

 As an expansionist Britain was initiating what became the first industrial revolution by looking for new trading partners to fuel her rapid economic growth, China had turned in on itself, becoming isolationist and stagnant.

 Now, as we enter the fourth industrial revolution (4IR), China is determined not to be left behind.
 The “Made in China 2025” initiative is designed to comprehensively upgrade Chinese industry, while the ambitious One Belt, One Road initiative creates the infrastructure for expanding global trade.
 In Britain, we too must respond with our own national strategy for mastering the 4IR.

 The Government’s newly released Industrial Strategy goes a long way towards this, setting out a bold vision for how the UK can lead the world in the 4IR.

 - a new National Retraining Scheme,